muxi1998/GAI-android/README.md

 </p>

 > [!NOTE]
-> Unreasonable or abnormal responses from <b>CPU</b> backend are known issues (see <a href="https://github.com/mtkresearch/BreezeApp/issues/5">issue #5</a>).
-These issues are being investigated and will be fixed in future updates.
+> Previous issues with unreasonable responses from the <b>CPU</b> backend have been resolved in the latest version.
+For details about the fix, see the closed issue <a href="https://github.com/mtkresearch/BreezeApp/issues/5">here</a>.

 ## Download & Try the App 🚀
 You can download the latest APK here: